Lavender (magazine)

-Lavender is a biweekly award-winning print and online magazine, part of Lavender Media, Inc., published in Minneapolis, Minnesota, for the LGBTQ+ community.
-Since 1995, Lavender Media, Inc. has been producing an award-winning glossy magazine and events aimed at the local, national and international lesbian, gay, bisexual, transgender, queer (LGBTQ) and LGBTQ-friendly audience.
-Lavender is published bi-weekly in print, online, iPad and smartphone editions, and connects our readers to current trends in cuisine, family, fashion, fitness, health, news, nightlife, travel and wedding style..
+Lavender is an American biweekly print and online magazine, part of Lavender Media, Inc., published in Minneapolis, Minnesota, for the LGBTQ+ community.
 It is distributed free of charge in the Twin Cities of Minneapolis and St. Paul and in some other cities throughout Minnesota and western Wisconsin.

 History

 Founded in 1995 by George Holdgrafer and Stephen Rocheford, Lavenders mission is "to appeal to the greatest number of Minnesota LGBTQ+ readers, and direct them to [their] advertisers."
 Lavender published its 500th issue in June 2014.

-In 2010, Lavender drew attention to Lutheran pastor Tom Brock who was privately homosexual as well as critical of allowing homosexuals joining the Lutheran clergy.
-Although Brock was put on leave, he was not fired from his position.

 In 2017, Stephen Rocheford, CEO of Lavender, publicly voiced criticism of the exclusion of police officers from the 2017 Twin Cities Pride festival parade.